 - Be sure to scrape down the sides of your food processor as needed to ensure all of the ingredients are incorporated smoothly.

 - Scroll up a bit to the body of the post to read about what coconut oil does for the consistency of this chocolate cashew butter to decide if you’d like to add it.

 Orange Chocolate Cashew Butter

 - 3/4 tsp orange zest

-- Add cashews, cocoa powder, and orange zest to the bowl of a food processor and process in intervals for several minutes total, or until mixture is smooth and creamy.
+- Add cashews, cocoa powder, orange zest, and salt (if using) to the bowl of a food processor and process in intervals for several minutes total, or until mixture is smooth and creamy.
 Stop periodically and scrape down sides with a spatula.

 - If you like a runnier consistency, add coconut oil a teaspoon at a time and process in until creamy to your liking.
 Store at room temperature.